wanyi2882/tgc14-framework-deploy-handson/README.md

 6. Add permission to run ./db-migrate.sh with `chmod +x ./db-migrate.sh

-7. Install all node modules with `yarn install`
+7. Update your .env file

 8. Run all migrations with `./db-migrate.sh up`